-When in doubt about whether a community service activity would count toward your hours please reach out to discuss further.
+When in doubt about whether a community service activity would count toward your hours, or if a single activity can count for more than 25 hours of the requirement, please reach out to discuss further.

 Our goal is for community service to become a habit that nursing students will continue throughout their careers.
 Engaging in such service not only enhances personal growth but also solidifies the relationship with the community, embodying the essence of the nursing profession.
 Let us work together to make a meaningful difference in the lives of those around us, honoring the spirit of the Land Grant mission at the WVU School of Nursing.